 TRIO, a not-for-profit organization, is a global leader in translational oncology research through scientific innovation, excellence in trial development and execution, and collaboration with investigators and industry.
 TRIO has three values which the organization follows: integrity, teamwork and passion.
 The ultimate goal is to improve the survival and quality of life of patients with cancer.

 UCLA-TORL is the basic science laboratory where pre-clinical data is generated for translation into humans.
-The pre-clinical data from UCLA-TORL are developed into early phase proof of concept clinical trials – possibly expanding to phase II and III trials - for execution locally at UCLA, in addition to the TRIO-US Network nationally, or with TRIO-Global.
+The pre-clinical data from UCLA-TORL are developed into early phase proof of concept clinical trials – possibly expanding to phase II and III trials - for execution locally at UCLA, in addition to the TRIO-US Network nationally, or with TRIO internationally.